teuben/teunix/Install/Linux_Neon6.md

          Show only tasks:         (only) "from current activity" Enter edit mode:  Auto-Hide  [but sometimes this is broken and doesnt come back?]

-? how to add widgets???     the right click menu doesn't ahve it anymore
-                            right click on task manager has it
+->   Adding widgets is now in the right click on task manager